BUPT-GAMMA/GammaGL/README.md

 ## Contributors

-OpenHGNN Team[GAMMA LAB] and Peng Cheng Laboratory.
+GammaGL Team[GAMMA LAB] and Peng Cheng Laboratory.

 See more in [CONTRIBUTING](./CONTRIBUTING.md).